PlexSheep/studi-list/README.md

 # studi-list
 This is the repository for the final task of the first semester of programming in C at DHBW Mannheim.

+# Compiling
+Just compile it using 'make', a Makefile is included.

 ## Task (german)
 Finale Aufgabe